gcacace/android-socialbuttons/README.md

-Facebook Like Button
+Android Social Buttons
 =============================

-A simple Facebook Like Button for Android, with shares count.
+A set of social buttons with shares count, and interactions with native apps, to let the user share links using his favourite social apps.

 ![Screenshot](https://github.com/gcacace/android-facebook-sharesbutton/raw/master/screenshot.png)

+## Social Networks Supported
+ * Facebook
+ * Twitter

 ## Features
- * No Facebook SDK needed
+ * No Facebook or Twitter SDK needed
  * No tricky WebView
- * Native Facebook App detection
+ * Native Social App detection
  * Shares count in a formatted Facebook style
  * Localized in english, french, german, italian and spanish